Mike KrauseExecutive Director

 Tom MorrisonAssistant Executive Director of Veterans Affairs

-Tom Morrison is the Assistant Executive Director of Veterans Affairs, a division also known as the Tennessee State Approving Agency (SAA).
+Tom Morrison is the Assistant Executive Director of Veterans Education, a division also known as the Tennessee State Approving Agency (SAA).
 He and his division approve and monitor all types of postsecondary schools for veterans training, ensuring that their programs meet federal, state, and local regulations.
 As Tennessee’s SAA, the division promotes and safeguards quality education and training programs for all veterans and other eligible persons; ensures greater education and training opportunities to meet the changing needs of veterans; and protects the GI Bill® resources available for those programs.
 THEC’s Division of Veterans Affairs also approves and monitors apprenticeship and on-the-job training programs.

 Prior to joining THEC, Tom was the Assistant Director for Veterans Affairs at Austin Peay State University for five years, and prior to that served twenty-three years in the U.S. Navy.
 Tom holds a B.S. from Austin Peay State University and an M.S. in Higher Education Administration from Old Dominion University.